othmanmanasrah95/transfer/README.md

-# Snake_GPT
+# Snake_LocalGPT
-- This project was inspired by the original localGPT repo [localGPT] (https://github.com/PromtEngineer/localGPT).
+- This project was inspired by the original localGPT repo [localGPT] (https://github.com/PromtEngineer/localGPT) and snake (https://github.com/khalifima/snake/tree/Prototype)

 The features that we have added it to the project:

-## Chrome Extension:
-Takes the prompt and content from the page visited.
+Building a Chrome Extension takes the prompt and content from the page visited.
-Saves the content and related prompts into mongo DB.
+1. Saves the content and related prompts into mongo DB.
-Converts the content into pdf and store it in the SOURCE_DOCUMENTS folder.
+2. Converts the content into pdf and store it in the SOURCE_DOCUMENTS folder.
-Ingests the text after each content recieved from the browser.
-(We can add feature to the extension to ingest on a button).
+3. Ingests the text after each content recieved from the browser which saves the chunks into DB folder.
+In the (run_ingest_route API) which runs the file called ingest.py.
-Answers the question recieved depending on the documents ingested.
+4. Answers the question recieved depending on the documents ingested.
 (Takes too much time on CPU)

-The REST APIs to communicate with the backend are in the file called backAPIs (You can change the device_type to cpu or cuda in the code).
+The LLM REST APIs are in the file called backAPIs (You can change the device_type to cpu or cuda in the code).

-Run the backAPIs file after choosing the model you want to load, by " python backAPIs.py " command.
+To run the backAPIs file after choosing the model you want to load: use the "python backAPIs.py " command.

+Future features:
+1. Adding a button click for ingesting process.

 # localGPT